-High school students, counselors, or parents who are interested in obtaining more information may contact the Coordinator of Student Development at (570) 740-0482 or 1-800-377-5222 extension 482.
+High school students, parents and counselors who are interested in obtaining information regarding Early College Programs may contact the College's Program Specialist at 570-740-0482 or 1-800-377-5222, ext.
+482.

 EARLY ADMISSION

 Students who have successfully completed their high school requirements at the end of their junior year may apply for Early Admission.
 The student must submit to the Admissions Office an application for admission with an official high school transcript and a non-refundable \$40.00 application fee.